25 Excellent Books You Will Love Reading About Hawaii

 Shark Dialogues

 It connects four contemporary female cousins through the thread of their fearsome and fearless grandmother and their formative summers spent on her coffee farm on the Big Island.
-The book also tells a story of how each generation is marked by the one before it.
+The book also tells how each generation is marked by the one before.

 This is Paradise: Stories

-However, I made an exception for This Is Paradise: Stories because its collection focused on contemporary Hawaii experience across a broad swath of society, and offered a departure in style and content from my other titles.
+However, I made an exception for This Is Paradise: Stories because its collection focused on the contemporary Hawaii experience across a broad swath of society and offered a departure in style and content from my other titles.

 This anthology is grittier, and due to its excellent writing, it effortlessly immersed me into the setting of each story—from the cockfights to the couple driving on vacation.
-I found some stories to be quiet in their content and theme and others more jarring—but the constant behind all of them was the near-mythical pull that Hawaii has on its people.
+Some stories were quiet in their content and theme, and others more jarring, but the constant behind all of them was the near-mythical pull that Hawaii has on its people.

 3 Guidebooks